graysoncroom/ColorGuessingGame/README.md

 The web app is hosted thanks to gituhub at: https://graysoncroom.github.io/ColorGuessingGame/

-<b>How to Play:</b> You are given an rgb color code, from this code pick the color of which it corresponds.
+<b>How to Play:</b> You are given an rgb color code, from this code pick the color to which it corresponds.